robksawyer/heroku-sails/README.md

 `PGPASSWORD=my-user-pass pg_dump -Fc --no-acl --no-owner -h localhost -U myuser my-db-name > dumps/mydb_v1.dump`

 You'll then need to get the dump to https accesible location.
 I ended up trying to use Dropbox to store my .dump file.
 IF you decide to do the same, you may run into the following error.
-I even tried copying the download link via the Download button and it still didn't work.
-It looks like AWS is the way to go.
-I tried only online sharing services as well.

 `Invalid dump format: /tmp/KBzKLiVhfW/sails_db.dump: HTML document text`

+The solution to this was to replace `http://www.dropbox.com/` with `https://dl.dropboxusercontent.com/` in the URL.

 You can then use something like the following to migrate/restore the database.